-2. To answer this question we need some help of the unicode/utf8 package.
-First we check the documentation with go doc unicode/utf8 | less.
+2. To answer this question we need some help from the unicode/utf8 package.
+First we check the documentation with godoc unicode/utf8 | less.
 When we read the documentation we notice func RuneCount(p []byte)int.
 Secondly we can convert string to a byte slice with

 '''

 str := "hello"

+:= []byte(str)

+b

-b := []byte(str) ← Conversion, see page 63
+\leftarrow Conversion, see page 54

 '''